 Jurisdiction and the recognition and enforcement of judgments

+The Hague Convention provides a worldwide framework of rules in relation to exclusive jurisdiction clauses and the recognition and enforcement of those judgments based on such clauses.
+This is a very important mechanism in maintaining the enforceability of English court judgments in EU member states after the end of the transition period.
 The Convention only applies to agreements containing an exclusive jurisdiction clause in favour of the courts of those states that have ratified the Convention.
 At present, those states include the EU along with Denmark, Mexico, Montenegro and Singapore.
-In addition, the Convention does not apply to non-exclusive jurisdiction or asymmetric jurisdiction clauses even between states which have ratified it.
-If you would like more information on Brexit and the Convention please click here.
+In addition, the Convention does not apply to non-exclusive jurisdiction or asymmetric jurisdiction clauses even between states which have ratified it, or to employment and consumer contracts.

-On the issue of the law governing parties' contractual and non-contractual obligations, Rome I and Rome II will be incorporated into domestic law in the event of a 'no deal' Brexit.
+On the issue of the law governing parties' contractual and non-contractual obligations, Rome I and Rome II will be incorporated into domestic law.
 This will create certainty and continuity between the current EU and UK legal frameworks as these rules are not reliant on reciprocity.

 The courts of member states will continue to apply the rules set out in Rome I and Rome II to disputes which may have a UK element.
 This means that if a Spanish court was considering the governing law of a contractual obligation, and determined – applying Rome I – that English law should apply to the parties’ relationship; English law would still be applied by the Spanish courts notwithstanding the UK’s status as a non-EU member state.